tuomasth/NES_game-The_Revenge_of_Atso_Kynala_v1-1-2026/README.md

 For editing the graphics, there is the file "therevengeofatsokynala.chr".
 There are unused graphics that were not necessary after all.

 I do not own NESASM3.
 NESASM3 can be downloaded for example from "https://www.patater.com/gbaguy/day1n.htm".
 The program has also been available on other sites.
-NintendoAge and NesDev.org helped when programming.
 NES splitter from "romhacking.net" was used in separating the PRG and CHR files from the NES file.